armollica/TableShaper/README.md

 # Tidy Table

-A pipeline of transformations to tidy your tables at the command line.
+Command-line table processor.
+A pipeline of transformations to tidy tabular data.

 - <a href="#install">Install</a>
 - <a href="#reference">Reference</a>